What to do

 Part 3

 Present your sequence.
-You can do this by performing the sequence yourself.
-You can also choose to teach the sequence to someone else or a group of others to perform.
+You can do this by performing the sequence yourself, or you can also choose to teach the sequence to someone else or a group of others to perform.
+You can present your kōrero and demonstration in front of your class or in front of your kaiako.
+Ensure that your sequence is recorded.

 Part 4

-Describe where your features appear in your sequence and how an audience can identify them.
+• a description of your sequence, where your features appear in your sequence, and how they can be identified

 You may present this sequence by either performing it yourself or directing others to perform it.

-You will accompany your sequence with a description that explains what the key features are, what makes them unique, and how you have used them to create your sequence.
-This description should also describe the whakapapa of each feature and any tribal variations in the features and why these occur.
+Your sequence must be accompanied with a written or verbal submission that explains what the key features are, what makes them unique, and how you have used them to create your sequence.
+This should also explain the whakapapa of each key feature and discuss any tribal variations in the key features.

 Part 1